safra36/chart-box-test/README.md

 This is a test project for chart box

-# Please Use npm install before starting since i added that folder to .gitignore file
+# Please Use npm install before starting since i added node_modules folder to .gitignore file